 The Company purchases individual Contracts from used and new automobile dealers in its markets.
 There is no relationship between the Company and the dealer with respect to a given Contract once the assignment of that Contract is complete.
 The dealer has no vested interest in the performance of any Contract the Company purchases.
-In March 2019, the Company changed its charge off policy from 181 days past due to 121 days past due.
+The Company's charge off policy is 121 days past due.
 In addition, Chapter 13 Bankruptcies, once confirmed by the courts, are also charged off.
-This policy change resulted in a one-time charge of approximately \$6.4 million during the 4th quarter of fiscal 2019.
-This policy change was made because current management believes it is more in line with industry standards, considering the sub-prime nature of our customers.
+This policy is in line with industry standards, considering the sub-prime nature of our customers.
 In the event of repossession, the charge-off will occur after standard collection practices by the Company, as determined by the residency state of a customer.
 This practice is consistent with the sub-prime industry.